LucasbFontes/RealEstate_Regression/README.md

 - **longitude** - the geographic coordinate, longitude
 - **price_per_unit** house price of unit area (3.3 square meters)

-In this case our variable to be predicted will be price_per_unit
+In this case our variable to be predicted will be price_per_unit.

 # The Project